Conservation Stewardship Program

 The program provides equitable access to all producers, regardless of operation size, crops produced, or geographic location.
 Individuals, business entities, and Indian tribes operating privately owned agricultural or non-industrial private forestland might be eligible for the program.

-Learn what steps you will need to take to prepare for, and submit, your application to become a USDA-NRCS Conservation Program participant.
+Visit your local USDA Service Center or visit www.nrcs.usda.gov/getstarted for information to get starts.
+Also, learn what steps you will need to take to prepare for, and submit your application to become a USDA-NRCS Conservation Program participant.

 The following documents require Adobe Reader.
 All documents are less than 125 KB in size.

 Select the Activity List from the table above to help you identify new activities you may be interested in adopting.

 Enhancement means a type of conservation activity used to treat natural resources and improve conservation performance.
 Enhancements are installed at a level of management intensity which exceeds the sustainable level for a given resource concern.
 Some enhancements relate directly to an NRCS conservation practice standard.
 Participants selecting these enhancements apply them in a manner that exceeds the minimum treatment requirements of the standard.

 Conservation Measurement Tool (CMT) - Operation Baseline Data Questions

 The first step in the ranking process is complete an inventory of your baseline farm data.
 This includes information related to your overall farming operation and the general resource conditions present.
 NRCS field personnel will conduct an interview with you to define your Operation Baseline Data.
 The CMT will use this data, in part, to determine the conservation performance for existing and additional conservation activities.